 It’s vanity to mention it, but only God knows if that soul rose, or fell, or was in a temporary earthly slumber.

-Likewise, in the Book of Job, the grief comes from earthly tragedy, but the cosmos horror that the Redeemer would intervene to sav Isaac, to save Miriam, but not the ones you love.
+Likewise, in the Book of Job, the grief comes from earthly tragedy, but the cosmic horror that the Redeemer would intervene to save Isaac, to save Miriam, but not the ones you love.